 Cost of student self-insurance

-The cost of the student self-insurance amounts to EUR 56.74 per month (plus a one-off payment of EUR 11.35 for the E-Card).
+The cost of the student self-insurance amounts to EUR 56.74 per month (plus an annual E-Card fee of EUR 11.35).
 This insurance covers the usual medical costs.
 For drugs prescribed by the doctors students have to pay a prescription charge of EUR 5.85 per item at the pharmacy.

 The insurance is paid to the health insurance company either monthly by bank transfer or by means of automatic debit transfer system.
 Should a student fail to pay two monthly payments in a row, the health insurance company will terminate the insurance after sending a dunning letter.
 In this event the student may not request new health insurance for a period of six months.